 The Scheme entered into various operating lease agreements for office equipment.
 Leases on office equipment are contracted for a period of mostly three years.
-Some operating leases were capitalised as right-of use assets with corresponding lease liability (refer to note 12), whilst the low value and short-term leases were recognised in surplus or deficit in accordance with IFRS 16.
+Low value and short-term leases were recognised in surplus or deficit in accordance with IFRS 16.
 No contingent rent is payable.